Execute Intents

 Scaling

-• Simple model — One intent → many executions (fan-out); async; validation before fan-out.
+• Simple model: One intent can produce many executions.
+Validation happens before fan-out.

-• Action providers — Actions are allowlisted per agent; swap, vote, claim, etc.; protocol defines which actions each agent can request.
+• Action providers: Actions are allowlisted per agent.
+The catalog defines which actions each agent can request.

 Why Hiring DeFi Agents Is the Future

-Agents can manage capital autonomously; the protocol validates and protects; subscribed users' wallets execute.
+Agents can manage capital autonomously; the protocol validates and protects; delegated users' wallets execute.
 Scalable, auditable, policy-enforced.
-The control layer between decision and execution.
+The governance layer between decision and execution.

 For Agent Creators